2010 Fox Glacier FU-24 crash: Investigation

 After the publication of the coroner's report, investigators from the TV3 Third Degree series became interested in profiling the story.
 Enlisting the help of a private forensic engineer and air accident investigator, the television investigators dug up the wreckage of the aircraft that had been buried shortly after the accident, and conducted flight tests in a similar aircraft.
-In a report televised on TV3 on March 26, 2014, the program cast serious doubts on the investigation that had been performed by the TAIC.
+In a report televised on TV3 on March 26, 2014, the programme cast serious doubts on the investigation that had been performed by the TAIC.
 Among other flaws, the reporting was critical of the fact that the wreckage of the aircraft had been buried on the orders of the TAIC before key components, including the control stick and cables, could be examined by investigators.
 The private forensic engineer said, “I would think on the evidence we have available, that a control system failure of some sort is likely".
 After the reports, members of the New Zealand aviation industry and relatives of the victims raised concerns about the TAIC's findings.
 In April, in response to the media reports, the TAIC announced that it would take a second look at its investigation into the crash.
 It said that it would involve several consultants, including a metallurgist, in the review.

 In 2015, an independent review of the commission's investigation and report found that the conclusions reached by the TAIC were "probably wrong".
 It said that because the wreckage of the aircraft had been buried shortly after the accident, the ability to find the true cause of the crash was limited.
 It announced that additional funding had been sought for the Commission to enable the hiring of additional investigators, and that at least two investigators would be deployed when investigating future accidents.
 It also announced changes in its investigative policy, including the removal of all evidence from an accident site and securing it during the duration of the investigation, the greater use of external experts, increased transparency, and increased training of investigators.
 MP Phil Twyford said the report revealed "appalling incompetence" on the part of the TAIC, saying, "This is unbelievable mickey-mouse conduct by an agency that's charged with investigating some of our most serious transport accidents".
 The head commissioner of the TAIC said that an apology to the families of the victims would not be necessary, although some of the families disagreed, saying "We were totally expecting an apology.
 When we heard her come out yesterday and say very little has changed and they won't be apologising at all, it just stinks of arrogance."
 A New Zealand First spokesman said the incident was embarrassing for New Zealand and could affect its reputation as an adventure-tourism destination, and a Green Party spokesperson said, "The commission probably owes the family a serious apology and, if they are unwilling to issue that apology, I definitely think that the minister should be pulling them up."